Mass Product Customization Campaigns

 What’s the difference between personalization and customization?
 Are they the same thing?

-“It’s a term like the terms are often thrown around together as if they’re the same thing but they’re very, very different.
+They are two terms that are thrown around together as if they’re the same thing, but they’re very, very different.
 The easiest way to explain the difference is the level of work that goes into personalization is a lot higher than the customization process.
-With personalization, you are actually asking to add their own content.
-So that could be typing a message, adding an image, from choosing from illustrations or positioning something in a particular area, specific colors, etc. Customization is about choosing from inventory-based selections.
-So for customization, the customer is choosing from pre-existing inventory selections and they don’t need to print something on-demand. “

 A Word From Our Founder